fsamin/blog/content/ovh-packer-openstack.md

       visibility: private
 ```

-Your can also see it in the Web UI **OVH Manager**, in the snaphot sections.
+You can also see it in the Web UI **OVH Manager**, in the snaphot sections.

 ![Manager](/blog/images/snapshot.png)